 NCD Child takes action during the Global Week for Action on NCDs

-The Global Week for Action on NCDs (September 7-13, 2020) is an annual campaign, starting in 2020 and continuing until the fourth UN High-LeveMeeting on non-communicable diseases (NCDs) in 2025, that aims to unite the NCD movement each year under a specific theme, concentrating on combined efforts with the aim of reducing the NCD burden globally and increasing health and equality.
+The Global Week for Action on NCDs (September 7-13, 2020) is an annual campaign that aims to unite the NCD movement each year under a specific theme, concentrating on combined efforts with the aim of reducing the NCD burden globally and increasing health and equality.
 It focuses on bridging the biggest gaps to progress on NCDs: Accountability, Investment, Leadership, Community Engagement and Care.

 This year’s theme is “Accountability: Pushing for Progress”, a theme that highlights the need to push for political and programmatic change.
 It aims to monitor commitments made by governments and how they are using resources, put pressure on decision makers to ensure promises become actions, and ensure the health needs and rights of everyone at risk of or living with an NCD are being met.